char101/outliner/README.md

 * Unzoom (`Z` or `Backspace`) or click on the breadcrumb
 * `Enter` or `Double click` - zoom if current item is a project/milestone, edit otherwise

+### Structure Outliner

+On the left of the outliner is the tree showing structure of the outline.
+Only items marked as project/milestone will appear on the tree.

 ## Screenshot

 ![Screnshot](http://char101.github.io/outliner/images/screenshot.png)